 - Higher cost than non-prescription options

-- Balanced protein and carbs: Supports lean body mass and healthy weight
+- Balanced protein and carbohydrates: Supports lean body mass and healthy weight loss

 - No artificial additives